SansGuidon/bookmarks/README.md

 * [Kevin London](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html) - (2015) Code Review Best Practices
 * [Kevin London](https://www.kevinlondon.com/2015/09/10/10-software-talks-to-listen-to.html) - (2015) 10 Software Talks to Listen to on Your Way to Work
 * [MyBroadband](https://mybroadband.co.za/news/smartphones/246583-how-programmers-learn-to-code.html) - (2018) How programmers learn to code | What programmers want
-* [Fagner Brack](https://hackernoon.com/the-angry-programmer-52a93bfcbc3c) - (2016) The Angry Programmer | How an engineer can be competent and incompetent at the same time
+* [Fagner Martins Brack (fagnerbrack)](https://hackernoon.com/the-angry-programmer-52a93bfcbc3c) - (2016) The Angry Programmer | How an engineer can be competent and incompetent at the same time
 * [Devoxx Belgium](https://devoxx.be/2017/11/the-top-100-rated-devoxx-belgium-2017-talks/) - The Top-100 rated Devoxx Belgium 2017 talks
 * [Wikipedia](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) - [Book] The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary
 * [Antonio Bello](https://www.raywenderlich.com/167015/learning-techniques-programmers) - (2017) Learning Techniques for Programmers, by Programmers